The Legend of Hanuman

 The Legend of Hanuman is an Indian animated series created by Sharad Devarajan, Jeevan J. Kang and Charuvi Agrawal for Disney+ Hotstar.
-The series produced by Graphic India premiered on January 29, 2021.
+The series is produced by Graphic India.

-The series was renewed for a second season on July 27, 2021.
+The first season premiered on 29 January 2021 with 13 episodes.
+The series was renewed for a second season with 13 episodes on 27 July 2021.
+A third season consisting of 6 episodes was released on 12 January 2024.
+The fourth season was announced on 23 April 2024 on occasion of Hanuman Jayanti.
+The fourth season aired from 5 June 2024 to 11 July 2024.
+The fifth season premiered on 25 October 2024.
+The sixth season aired on 11 April 2025.

 Synopsis

-The series follows When God Mahadev incarnates as Hanuman to serve God Rama and his transformation from a mighty warrior to a god and how Hanuman became the beacon of hope amidst the harrowing darkness.
+The series follows when God Mahadev incarnates as Hanuman to serve God Rama and his transformation from a mighty warrior to a god and how Hanuman became the beacon of hope amidst the harrowing darkness.